zoltan-dulac/pidgin-regex-notify-plugin/README.md

 It will include in the future:

 * [Hipchat currently doesn't have the Jabber/XMPP names the same as their `@mention` names](https://help.hipchat.com/forums/138883-suggestions-ideas/suggestions/3560359-make-jabber-usernames-the-same-as-the-mention-nam).
 I want the plugin to be able to handle this somehow.
+* Ensure that emojis don't appear when /code is in the string.

 Currently, this is a work in progress.
 I am messing around with this to see if it is possible to make Hipchat suck less on Pidgin.
 It is not complete, but feel free to download and send feedback.